Digital Champ: Battle Boxing

-Digital Champ: Battle Boxing is a single-player video game released in 1989 for TurboGrafx-16 by Naxat Soft.
-The game was released to the Wii Virtual Console in Japan on April 15, 2008, Europe on May 16, 2008, and in North America on October 20, 2008.
-It was released in the mid-2010s for the Wii Virtual Console.
+Digital Champ: Battle Boxing is a boxing video game developed and published by Naxat Soft for the TurboGrafx-16.
+The game was released on the Wii's Virtual Console in Japan on April 15, 2008, Europe on May 16, 2008, and in North America on October 20, 2008.
+It was also released in the mid-2010s for the Virtual Console on the Wii U.

 The game takes place in the fictional year 20XX, with the main player as a mutant fighting hordes of boxer clones before facing off against a robotic boxer.
 Three clone opponents exist; Marciano, Mick and Samson.
 Each match is a maximum of twelve rounds, each being three minutes.